Two Failures of Self-Consistency in the Multi-Step Reasoning of LLMs: Evaluating Compositional Self-Consistency

 For each non-root sub-expression (\emph{i.e.} $p_1$ and $p_2$), we then create a new \emph{compositional consistency prompt} by replacing that sub-expression in the original expression (\emph{i.e.} $p_3$) with the model's completion.
 For the previous example, if the model answered $p_1$ and $p_2$ correctly, this would result in the following two compositional consistency prompts:

 For this example, we then compute a model's \emph{compositional consistency rate} as the proportion of the time that the model's output for $p_i$ is correct, and its outputs for $p_{CC}^{(i)}$ and $p_3$ are the same.
-Further formal definitions are given in Appendix \ref{app:consistency-definitions-formal}.

 \paragraph*{GeoQuery} GeoQuery \citep{zelle-mooney-1996-geoquery} is a semantic parsing dataset consisting of 880 natural language questions about US geography, paired with FunQL \citep{kate-etal-2005-funql} parses of those questions.
-Similar to the synthetic arithmetic task, we first collect model parses for the spans corresponding to each sub-parse of a sample of 400 GeoQuery training examples via $k$-shot prompts, for $k$ ranging from 2 to 10.
-For example, consider the following initial example from GeoQuery:
+Similar to the synthetic arithmetic task, we first collect model parses for the spans corresponding to each sub-parse of a sample of 400 GeoQuery training examples via $k$-shot prompts, for $k$ ranging from 3 to 10.
+We randomly select the in-context examples for each prompt.
+For example, consider the GeoQuery example ``Which state has the city with the most population?" with corresponding FunQL \texttt{state(loc\_1(largest\_one(population\_1(city(all)))))}.
+Then two of the initial prompts we create include the following: